25 Simple Interior Updates to Create a Modern Scandi Style

 Try introducing house plants in varying sizes and styles, and at varying heights throughout your home.
 Mix floor standing plants, small plants on shelves and hanging plants to add interest and embrace natural materials in a different way.

-9. Create a cosy feel
+9. Create a Cosy Feel

 Hygge is all about creating that warm and comforting feeling, much like a hot bath at the end of a long day, or a comforting meal when the weather is cold.
 Lots of texture and soft furnishings will go a long way towards creating a cosy home.

 As mentioned previously, hardwood floors can be softened with rugs, soft materials such as wool and velvet can be used to dress sofas and beds, while the addition of candles in relaxing scents will add to the overall homely feel.
+Our wool rugs collection features lots of gorgeous rug designs, perfect for creating a cosy ambience.

-10. Mix and match furniture
+10. Mix and Match Furniture

 While remaining simple, there’s a real authentic and unique feel to Scandinavian design.
 Generally, it’s best to add interest with textures, but if you favour an eclectic look, it’s possible to incorporate this into your Nordic inspired home.